Jorge Chula

-Jorge Miguel Feijoca Chula (born 13 February 1990) is a Portuguese footballer who plays mainly as a right winger.
+Jorge Miguel Feijoca Chula (born 13 February 1990) is a Portuguese former professional footballer who played mainly as a right winger.

 Club career

 Born in Benavente, Santarém District, Chula alternated between the second and third divisions in his first three and a half years as a senior.
-He made his Primeira Liga debut during the 2012–13 season with Moreirense F.C. after signing on loan from Sporting CP in January 2013, but totalled only 189 minutes of action and also saw his team be relegated; additionally, he also served a one-year loan at VVV-Venlo from the Dutch Eredivisie.
+He made his Primeira Liga debut during the 2012–13 season with Moreirense F.C. after signing on loan from Sporting CP in January 2013, but totalled only 189 minutes of action and also saw his team be relegated; additionally, he served a one-year loan at VVV-Venlo from the Dutch Eredivisie.

 Chula appeared in a further two matches in his country's top flight in the 2013–14 campaign, with C.S.
 Marítimo, on both occasions as a substitute as he featured mainly for the reserves in the second tier.
 He joined A Lyga winners FK Žalgiris on 17 June 2015 from C.D.
-Aves, leaving the team by mutual agreement on 25 February 2017.
+Aves, leaving the club by mutual agreement on 25 February 2017.